Macanudo (comic)

-Just like Liniers' previous strip, Bonjour, Macanudo is very experimental and deals with meta humor.
+Just like Liniers' previous strip, Bonjour, Macanudo is very experimentaland deals with meta humor.
 It has been considered very popular.

+In May 2025, it was announced an animated series based on the comic strip is currently in production.
+The series will be produced by Mercury Filmworks and is slated for 2027 or 2028.

 Characters

 Macanudo generally follows a nonlinear plot line, but several characters frequently recur: